digital-loukoum/gravity/documentation/src/routes/index.md

 :::steps

-!!!step title="Create a new service"|orientation="vertical"
+!!!step title="Create a new service on your server"|orientation="vertical"

-And define some functions.
+And define some functions inside.

 ```ts
 import { Service } from "./Service.js"